TheArtificial/theartificial.nl/source/blog/2015-11-17-prototyping.md

 With **Origami**, Sketch users can create links to the working file, so updating to latest assets is a breeze.

 **Xcode** also links assets, and their visual editing interface helps makes the process more approachable.
 Assets can be dragged and dropped into the appropriate screens, and you can also use native assets that can be customized within the editor.
 Using native assets is beneficial because you can use Auto Layout to specify scaling behavior across multiple screens, rather than using simple scale-up options from the other tools.
-The downside is the difficulty in doing truly custom controls, as Xcode's default options are very limited.
+The downside is the difficulty in doing truly custom controls, as Xcode's default options are limited.

 ##### Assisting with collaboration
-**Xcode** and **Origami** have export options that allow you to send code to your developers.
+**Origami** has export options that allow you to send code snippets to your developers.
 With **Xcode**, your developer can work directly with your file itself.
 Using version control, you can always recall your original prototype incase instructions were interpreted differently.

 **InVision** and **Pixate** include management, commenting, and feedback features for collaboration within the tool.
 While this can streamline communications during early explorations, it may create confusion when it’s time to move beyond what the tools can express, but feedback is still needed.
-One frustrating downside is that **InVision** does not have its own viewing app.
-This means an updated version needs to be downloaded every time you want to test it on a phone.

 [Download all GIFs in the Interaction overview for comparison.](https://www.theartificial.nl)